 In early Palabra demos, when I asked to have a quick chat to someone in a startup, I usually had three different scenarios:

-- I talked to a marketer in the startup, who usually had many years of experience and had tried a bunch of other email automation tools.
+- I talked to a product manager or product owner, who usually had many years of experience and had tried a bunch of product analytics tools.

 - I talked to a technical co-founder or dev, who had a lot of questions about technical aspects of Palabra and had tried different integrations before.